cosmos72/gomacro/README.md

   to define new types, which can only create unnamed types.
   The interpreter then defines named types as aliases for the underlying unnamed types.

+* cannot create recursive types, as for example `type List struct { First interface{}; Rest *List}` The reason is the same as above: the interpreter uses `reflect.StructOf()` to define new types, which cannot create recursive types

 ## Why it was created